eternalpal/yhjbox-toolsets/src/content/blog/How to Split PDF A3 to Two A4 Pages Online.md

 title: 'How to Split PDF A3 to Two A4 Pages Online'
 description: 'Split A3 PDF pages in half vertically and convert them into 2 A4 pages.Free, fast, no registration required.'
 pubDate: 'Dec 09 2025'
-heroImage: '../../assets/images/blog-placeholder-1.jpg'
 category: 'tool'
 tags: ['PDF', 'A3', 'A4', 'Online']
 featured: True
 ---

-# How to Split PDF A3 to Two A4 Pages Online

 Printing an A3 PDF on A4 paper often makes text too small and hard to read.
 A better solution is to **split an A3 PDF into two A4 pages vertically**, keeping the original size and layout.